Sanchitbajaj02/palettegram/CONTRIBUTING.md

 - Only start working on an issue if it has been assigned to you.
 This avoids multiple PRs for the same issue.
 - Every change in this project must have an associated issue. **Issue before PR**

-### Legal Notice

-> When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.

 To start contributing to this project, follow the steps below.